SporkyDevelops/Sporky-levenshtein/README.md

 A very simple Levenshtein-based spell checker that finds approximate matches for a given word by comparing to a word list.
 Implemented in rust.

 ## Features
-- **Levenshtein Distance Calculation**: Find similar words based on edit distance.
+- **Levenshtein Distance**: Uses Levenshtein Algorithm to calculate possible matches
-- **Customizable Results**: Set the number of matches and verbosity.
+- **Customizable output**: Verbose and matches options

+## Crates
+- *Clap*: Makes CLI argument parsing easier
+- *Rust-Embed*: Allows baking of data folders into binary

 ## Installation